 Our first stop is on one of the many hills that overlook Port Louis.
-Ibrahim tells us that there were originally 27 volcanoes in Mauritius.
-Issy starts laughing when he says this.
+Ibrahim tells us that there were originally 27 volcanoes in Mauritius. and we immediately start laughing.
 The number 27 is a standing joke in our family for some long forgotten reason.
-Ibrahim can't work out why Issy finds the fact that there were 27 volcanoes in Mauritius so funny.
+Ibrahim can't work out why we're finding this bland fact so funny.
 We decide that we won't be able to explain it to him, mainly because

-we're not sure we can remember ourselves.
-I think that Ibrahim now thinks that we're a bit weird.
+we're not sure we can remember ourselves, so I think that Ibrahim is now fairly certain that we're a bit weird.
 He says that only four of the 27 volcanoes remain.
 I wonder what happened to the other 23.
-He says that scientists say that all of the remaining four are dormant.
-Ibrahim says that he doesn't believe they are dormant.
-He says that if they haven't erupted for millions of years, he doesn't think that there is any chance that any of them will ever erupt again.
+He says that scientists say that all of the remaining four are dormant, but he says he doesn't believe this.
+He says that if they haven't erupted for millions of years, he doesn't think that there's any chance that they'll ever erupt again.
 He says that they should be declared extinct.
 I wonder how long a volcano has to be dormant for before it's declared extinct.
 I think that maybe the scientists are just being cautious.
-If they say that a volcano is dormant then no one can ever say they are wrong whether it erupts or not.
+If they say that a volcano is dormant then no one can ever accuse them of being wrong whether it erupts or not.

 Palm Trees, Waterfront, Port Louis

 The trunks of these look like concrete.
 We touch them to make sure they are real.